Direct Detection Constraints on Blazar-Boosted Dark Matter

 \onecolumngrid \fontsize{12pt}{14pt}\selectfont

 \centerline{{\it Scuola Internazionale Superiore di Studi Avanzati (SISSA), via Bonomea 265, 34136 Trieste, Italy}} \centerline{{\it INFN, Sezione di Trieste, via Valerio 2, 34127 Trieste, Italy}} \centerline{{\it Institute for Fundamental Physics of the Universe (IFPU), via Beirut 2, 34151 Trieste, Italy}} In this Supplemental Material, we first describe how to derive the jet spectrum in the observer's frame.
-We then report the kinematical formulae for a generic elastic scattering and present a more detailed derivation of the Blazar-Boosted Dark Matter (BBDM) flux, as given in Eq. \eqref{eq:spectrumDM} of the main text.
+We then report the kinematical formulae for a generic elastic scattering and present a more detailed derivation of the Blazar-Boosted Dark Matter (BBDM) flux, as given in Eq.~\eqref{eq:spectrumDM} of the main text.
+Finally, we discuss how variations of the SED model parameters would affect our final results on $\sigma_{\chi p}$ constraints.

 \textit{\textbf{Jet spectrum in the observer's frame}}-- Consider a jet particle with mass $m$ and energy $E$ in the observer's frame, moving in the direction of polar angle $\theta$ and azimuth $\phi$ with respect to the jet axis.
 The boost factor ($\gamma = E/m$) and polar angle in the blob frame can be derived from a Lorentz transformation: